KianLWP/Final-Year-Research-Project-2020/MATLAB/Data/README.md

-Data represented in the results section can be found here.
-The grapher.m file was used to export an image from the data.
+Data represented in and the code used to export graphs found in the results section can be found here.